SDL-Hercules-390/hyperion/readme/README.REXX.md

 When both packages are found to be available then **OORexx** will be chosen as the default Rexx interpreter unless overridden by the `HREXX_PACKAGE` environment variable.
 The only valid values for `HREXX_PACKAGE` are "none", "auto", "OORexx" or "Regina".
 The default (preferred) Rexx package when "auto" is specified is **Object Rexx (OORexx)**.
 Use "none" to prevent Rexx support for either package from being automatically enabled at startup, thereby requiring you to manually enable (start) Rexx yourself via the Hercules `rexx` command's "start" option (see just below).

 Other environment variables can be used to define your own defaults values for some of Hercules Rexx's runtime options.
 The `HREXX_PATH` environment variable for example defines a default value for the `rexx` command's "rexxpath" option.
-Similarly the `HREXX_MODE` and `HREXX_EXTENSIONS` environment variables define default values for the `rexx` comamnd's "mode" and "extensions" options.
+Similarly the `HREXX_MODE` and `HREXX_EXTENSIONS` environment variables define default values for the `rexx` command's "mode" and "extensions" options.

 ## rexx Command